BreadPitch/THE-RTSS-Overlay/README.md

 <b>Second screen: if you want to use the Overlay on a 2nd screen</b>
 <ul>
   <li>Start <b><i>C:\Program Files (x86)\RivaTuner Statistics Server\DesktopOverlayHost.exe</i></b></li>
   <li>Configure an application profile with the Overlay window position in the upper left corner, and adjust the window to the overlay size.
-Then deactivate the in-game overlay for each individual game using application profiles in the RTSS settings.</li>
+In "Global" profile turn "On Screen Display support" = OFF, or deactivate the OSD for each individual game using application profiles in the RTSS settings.</li>
 </ul>

 <b>See Screenshots for all relevant settings in the "Additional supportive screenshots" section below.</b>